metio/pasejo/docs/guides/how-to-use-pasejo-with-git.md

 $ pasejo store add --path /path/to/your/repo/pasejo.store --name my-git-store --synchronizer git
 ```

-This command will create a new store named `my-git-store` at the specified path.
+This command will register a new store named `my-git-store` at the specified path.
 Make sure that the path points inside a valid Git repository.
+The filename `pasejo.store` can be any name you choose, and it's safe to pick any path within your Git repository.

 ## Using the Git Store